rollkit/docs/docs/rollkit-stack.md

 ### Light node

 Light nodes are the main producer of transactions in the Rollkit network.
-They participate in gossiping of and fraud proofs.
-Light nodes may only request or store a subset of the state, just to ensure that they can execute rollback.
+They participate in gossiping of fraud proofs.
+Light nodes may only request or store a subset of the state, so they can query chain balances and perform other state checks.

 ### Full node